mj19981995/modelmapper/user-manual/gson-integration.md

 ## Explicit Mapping

-While ModelMapper will do its best to implcitly match JsonElement values to destination properties, sometimes you may need to explicitly define mappings between properties.
+While ModelMapper will do its best to implicitly match JsonElement values to destination properties, sometimes you may need to explicitly define mappings between properties.

 Let's map our JSON's `customer.street_address` to `Order.customer.address.street`: